RESF1: Normal

 A study of normal human tissue expression profiling shows that RESF1 is highly expressed in the thymus, spleen, bone marrow and liver.
 This is interesting as it relates to common organs associated with the Immune system.

 Gene tissue expression patterns found through the National Center for Biotechnology Information UniGene EST Profile showed that there was also high expression of RESF1 in the lymph nodes, uterus, mouth, thyroid, larynx and blood.

 Cancer

-An evaluation of RESF1 expression in health states was performed using NCBI Unigene’s EST Profile.
-Although RESF1 is highly expressed in uterine tumors, it is also highly expressed in the uterus, suggesting that it is unlikely the gene is associated closely with uterine cancer.
-However, RESF1 may be related to adrenal tumors, as there was lower expression of this gene within normal kidney tissue.
+An evaluation of RESF1 expression in health states was performed using NCBI Unigene's EST Profile.
+Although RESF1 is highly expressed in uterine tumors, it is also highly expressed in the uterus, suggesting the gene is unlikely to be closely associated with uterine cancer.
+However, RESF1 may be related to adrenal tumors, as its expression is lower in normal kidney tissue.

 Transcript

 Transcription factor binding sites

-Transcription factor binding sites within the promoter of RESF1 included mainly transcription factors that were associated with bone marrow cells, antibody- producing cells, and blood cells.
+Transcription factor binding sites within the promoter of RESF1 mainly included transcription factors associated with bone marrow cells, antibody-producing cells, and blood cells.
 This supports the association of RESF1 with the functioning immune system.